microsoft/CosmosDB_Multi-Tenant/README.md

 ### Right strategy to load reservation data
 **Requirement**:

-* Application needs to complete the reservation booking transaction with sub milli-second response - Faster write operation.
+* Application needs to complete the reservation booking transaction with sub milli-second response - **Faster write operations.**
-* End user should be able to review their reservations with low latency - Read heavy operation.
+* End user should be able to review their reservations with low latency - **Read heavy operations.**
-* Business support team needs to pull the reservation details to help the client request - Read data based on their business location.
+* Business support team needs to pull the reservation details to help the client request - **Read data based on the business location.**
-* Reservation transaction should update the avilability count - Need to provide consistancy with multi-commit or with less than 10 second delay.
+* Reservation transaction should update the avilability count - Need to provide **consistancy with multi-commit** or with less than 10 second delay.
-* Business manager should be able to pull the total reservations per day analyze their business - Get data based on the business location.
+* Business manager should be able to pull the total reservations per day analyze their business - **Get data based on the business location.**

 Consider the advantages of loading the reservation data with customerId as the partition key vs loading the data with Business location as the partition key.